markusmoosbrugger/EE-Observer/README.md

 [![EE DB CI Java Repository](https://github.com/markusmoosbrugger/EE-DB-Writer/actions/workflows/gradle.yml/badge.svg)](https://github.com/markusmoosbrugger/EE-DB-Writer/actions/workflows/gradle.yml)

-# EE-DB-Writer
+# EE-Observer

+Project implementing the logging and monitoring functionality of Apollo.

-Project containing database writers to log function invocation properties to the databases MySQL, InfluxDB and DynamoDB.
+Currently the project contains three database writers to log function invocation properties to the databases MySQL, InfluxDB and DynamoDB.

-The package `logback` contains a simple logger which uses a logback DB appender to store function invocation parameters such as function id, function type, success and execution time to a relational MySQL database.
+The package `logging.logback` contains a simple logger which uses a logback DB appender to store function invocation parameters to a relational MySQL database.
 Here I tested the logging functionality with a local MySQL database, as well as a database hosted in AWS and Google.

-The package `influxdb` contains a database writer which stores similar function parameters to the time series database InfluxDB.
-Furthermore it contains an POJO `InfluxFunction` which defines the properties which are stored in the DB.
+The package `logging.influxdb` contains a database logger which stores similar function parameters to the time series database InfluxDB.

-The package `dynamodb` contains a database writer which stores the function invocations to a DynamoDB table hosted on AWS.
+The package `logging.dynamodb` contains a database logger which stores the function invocations to a DynamoDB table hosted on AWS.

+The `CompositeEnactmentLogger` in the package `logging.composite` may be used to use multiple loggers at the same time in order to store information about function invocations on different databases.

-The package `functioninvocation` contains a simulator, which simulates multiple runs of multiple functions.
-Furthermore, it defines an interface for the different database writers which is implemented in the other three packages.
+The package `simulator` contains a simulator, which simulates multiple runs of multiple function invocations.

 ## Setup